 Last week I lay in bed, unable to sleep, when I scrolled past Kylie Jenner posing with some bright blue bear-shaped hair supplements in her mouth.
-Now, the last thing I need is hair supplements – having the Indian gene leaves one with no shortage of hair (I’m actually undergoing hair laser to avoid continuous maintenance).
+Now, the last thing I need is hair supplements – having the Indian gene leaves one with no shortage of hair (I’m currently undergoing hair laser to avoid continuous maintenance).
 Still, whilst I didn’t buy the bottle, I did lay there feeling curious.
 I thought about ordering some, simply for taste.
 To put a few on my tongue and take a full-faced, triple-filtered selfie and show everyone my deliciously bright blue gummy bears.
 Luckily, with the knowing that spending £25 on Kardashian branded vitamins would be a complete waste of time and money, I set my phone to flight mode and let myself drift…

 HYPE CULTURE.
 I’m a born and bred Londoner who understands that whilst our country has seen brighter days, we are by far one of the most privileged.
 The fact that we mostly feel safe enough to live here enables us to neglect widespread contextual issues; most of which we view through manipulated images, scattered along the pages of a third-party source.
 We understand things as if they aren’t really happening; are we being accurately informed or simply brainwashed?
 Is the aim to make us fear or keep us grossly entertained?
-Whatever truth is out there, there’s one thing for certain: our culture permits us to focus on whatever we want…Bullshit.
+Whatever truth is out there, there’s one thing for certain: our culture permits us to focus on whatever we want…Complete and utter bullshit.

-The top was fake.
+My top was fake.

 Ah yes, the best way to ruin a girls self-esteem.
-I am sick of countless filters adding halos, garlands, red lips, pink lips; all that jazz.
-I know it all seems like a bit of harmless fun, but think about how many of us have changed our profiles using generic benchmark filters.
+I am sick of countless filters adding halos, garlands, red lips and all the rest of it.
+I know it all seems like a bit of harmless fun, but think about how many of us have changed our profile pictures using generic benchmark filters.
 You reckon we’re doing so because yellow floating leaves above our heads is a good look?
-Or is it because we believe we look better once reconstructed by a filter?
-These filters refine your nose, remove your bags, lighten your skin; enlarge your eyes.
+Or is it because we believe we look better using reconstructed filters?
+These filters refine our noses, remove our bags, lighten our skin; enlarge our eyes.
 It’s disgustingly demeaning, yet we’ve normalised this trend.